ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR010-error-value-propagation.md

     | DuplicateTask of Guid
 ```

-For a domain function with only one failure path, we could keep the `Result`
-type, but with the error case updated: `Result<Story * DomainEvent, Guid>`.
-Then
+We could keep the `Result` type, but with the error case updated: `Result<Story
-in the application layer we could map the error case to application layer
+* DomainEvent, Guid>`.
+Then in the application layer we map the error case to an
-`DuplicateTask`.
-Downside is that the signature of `addTaskToStory` doesn't
+application layer `DuplicateTask`.
+Downside is that the signature of
-communicate its error case(s).
-One would have to check its source to determine
+`addTaskToStory` doesn't communicate its error case(s).
+One would have to check
-when what the Guid error case represents.
+its source to determine when what the Guid error case represents.

 A more explicit approach is for domain functions which can error to return a
 union, even though oftentimes there's only one error case: